bvandewe/tools-provider/docs/implementation/source-registration.md

 # Source Registration

-This document details how upstream services (OpenAPI-based APIs) are registered as tool sources in the MCP Tools Provider.
+This document details how upstream services are registered as tool sources in the MCP Tools Provider.
+The system supports multiple source types: **OpenAPI APIs**, **MCP Servers** (local plugins and remote), and **Built-in Tools**.

 ## Overview

 Source registration is the first step in making tools available to AI agents.
-An administrator registers an external service by providing its base URL, OpenAPI specification URL, and optional authentication configuration.
+An administrator registers an external service by providing its connection details and optional authentication configuration.

 !!! info "Key Design Decision"
     The `RegisterSourceCommand` automatically triggers a `RefreshInventoryCommand` after successful registration, discovering tools in a single operation.